 The NCAA standard APR score is set at 925.
 All three track and field groups have surpassed this standard with both the women's indoor and outdoor team scoring a 939 and the men's outdoor team scoring a 930.
 All three team improved their score from the last review by two to four points.

-During the outdoor season, Ayala repeatedly smashed the Bulldog record for the hammer throw and marked the third-best throw in the country of 218-3 (66.52m) en route to a sixth-place finish at the NCAA Championships.
-She also set a new hammer throw stadium record at Utah State's Ralph Maughan Track in Logan, Utah, during the WAC Outdoor Championships, where she picked up her fourth conference crown.
+During the 2009 outdoor season, Ayala repeatedly smashed the Bulldog record for the hammer throw and marked the third-best throw in the country of 218-3 (66.52m) en route to a sixth-place finish at the NCAA Championships.
+She also set a new hammer stadium record at Utah State's Ralph Maughan Track in Logan, Utah, during the WAC Outdoor Championships, where she picked up her fourth conference crown.

 Latrisha Jordan nabbed All-American honors in the 400-meter hurdles during her rookie campaign.
 Jordan broke the Fresno State record in the event early in the year and continued to better her mark throughout the season, ending the season with a new Bulldog record of 58.14.
-By the end of the season, Jordan had won the WAC crown for the 400 hurdles, earned WAC Freshman of the Year honors and advanced to the NCAA Championships.
+By the end of the season, Jordan had won the WAC crown for the 400 meter hurdles, earned WAC Freshman of the Year honors and advanced to the NCAA Championships.
 The freshman defied the odds, overcoming a No. 27 ranking entering the meet to finish eighth for All-American status.

 At the Outdoor WAC Championships, both the men's and women's teams found success in the relays.
 The teams mirrored each other in the events - both the men and the women won the 4x400 relay at the conference meet.
 Jordan also anchored the WAC title-winning 4x400 relay team.